 Born in New Hampshire in 1823, Pattee grew up on a farm, but he “injured himself by over exertion so as to unfit him for manual labor.”
 From there, the path led straight to mail fraud.

 At 30, having run a “writing school” in Boston, Pattee headed west and created land promotions that were “too sharp to be honest.”
 In 1866 he ran his first lottery for the Nevada City, California school system, raising $500 for the schools and one can only guess how much for himself.

-His next stop was Omaha, the terminal of the Union Pacific Railroad, which he had last visited in 1854, when it had “few inhabitants of European ancestry.”
-Pattee decided that the railroad boom town needed a library, and there was only one way to raise the money: A lottery.
-“I pledge my honor as a man that I have done everything in my power to build up such a library that the people of this city may hereafter remember and respect me,” he told the crowd.
+It was the wrong choice.
+The developer, Thomas C. Durant had no desire to build a bridge across the Missouri, so he pretended to misunderstand, and the terminal was built in Omaha after Lincoln’s demise By 1871, the town had a roundhouse and a pork-packing plan, but it didn’t have a library, and Pattee, who had last visited Omaha in 1854, when there were “few residents of European ancestry,” decided to get it one: with a lottery.
+“I pledge my honor as a man that I have done everything in my power to build up such a library that the people of this city may hereafter remember and respect me,” he told the crowd prior to the drawing..

 Those poor fools.
 The drawing went on for days, and the grand prize was won by a bookeeper in Boston, whose existence was never proven.
 But Omaha finally had a library—of sorts—over L.B.
 Williams’ dry goods store.
 “For this beneficient gift, our children and our children’s children will call him blessed forever,” one resident wrote, neglecting to mention that few people used it.

 More to the point, people wondered how much Pattee had skimmed off the top, and they asked similar questions after his next two lotteries: For a Catholic hospital and the unbuilt Nebraska State Orphan Asylum.